wolfgang101/include-mastodon-feed/readme.txt

 == Changelog ==

 = 1.10 =
-* added image lazy loading for account and post images (post image lazy loading only works with preserveImageAspectRatio set to true)
+* added image lazy loading for account and post images - post image lazy loading only works with preserveImageAspectRatio set to true (thank you @oldrup@mastodon.green)

 = 1.9.11 =
 * fixed typo (thank you @hjek)